 At present, Chrome is having 68% of Android and Windows traffic encrypted while 78% of Chrome OS and Mac traffic is passed through encrypted channels.
 Moreover, 81 out of 100 sites use HTTPS by default.

-In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificate so, SSL certificates will now be available only for 2 years from March 1, 2018.
-It will help the business to refresh their security with the latest SSL updates and assess their SSL status on a regular interval.
+In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificates so, SSL certificates will now be available only for 2 years from March 1, 2018.
+It will help the business to refresh their security with the latest SSL updates and assess their SSL status at a regular interval.

 Browser Throws Security Warning – HOW TO FIX?